 Air Europa – Air Europa Líneas Aéreas, S.A.U. is an airline in Spain, the third largest after Iberia and Vueling.

-Air Nostrum – Air Nostrum, Líneas Aéreas del Mediterráneo, S.A., also known as Iberia Regional, is a regional airline based in Valencia, Spain.
+Air Nostrum – Air Nostrum, Líneas Aéreas del Mediterráneo, S.A., aka Iberia Regional, is a regional airline based in Valencia, Spain.
 Air Nostrum is an independent carrier which operates as a franchisee of Iberia Airlines and Binter Canarias.